vayuda/ThinkEdit/README.md

 You can skip this step and our evaluation script will directly download the models from Huggingface.

-### Evaluate the performance of the ThinkEdit models
+### Step 3: Evaluate the performance of the ThinkEdit models

 Finally, evaluate the performance of the original and ThinkEdit models and store the results under `ThinkEdit_model_evaluation_results/`.
 We use vllm to speed up evaluation: